Rowan Boulevard Redevelopment

 Similar to A-3 and A-2, the last phase provides a mix of student housing, retail and apartments.

 Glassboro Town Square is a 1.75 acre park located on the corner of High and Main Streets.
 The Town Square provides a valuable open space amenity for the downtown as well as an active area for concerts, parties and events.
-It includes a great lawn area, perimeter gardens, a veteran’s plaza, pavilions, and a large paver terrace that will accommodate an ice rink in the winter months.
+It includes a great lawn area, a fire pit, an Arts Garden, a Veteran’s Memorial, and a large paver terrace that will accommodate outdoor seating and an ice rink in the winter months.
+Future improvements in the Town Square will include a Fountain and two pavilions.

 The Square’s recreation features are closely intertwined with green infrastructure components.
 In addition to the lawn which will infiltrate stormwater, the tree grove is composed of granular paving, and the plaza – a former right-of-way – is composed of permeable pavement.
 Additionally, grading within the Square was designed to allow for stormwater to enter the planting beds and help feed the native plant species.